Skip over main navigation

 Schools or institutions not controlled by either an LA or the Secretary of State

-All of the schools referred to above are controlled by the state in some way, i.e. maintained schools which are controlled by LAs or Academies which are controlled by the Secretary of State.
-These comprise the majority of schools and other settings in England.
+All of the schools referred to above are controlled by the state in some way.
+For example, maintained schools are controlled by LAs and Academies are controlled by the Secretary of State.
+These types of schools make up the majority of schools and other settings in England.

 These are:

 • Non-maintained special schools – all charitable foundations and “not for profit”.
-This type of school will take a mixture of children and young people with and without Plans (including during the transition period children with statements) but in practice almost 100% of their pupils are publicly funded through EHC plans or statements;
+This type of school will take a mixture of children and young people with and without EHC plans but in practice almost 100% of their pupils are publicly funded through EHC plans.

-• Section 41 schools – These are independent special schools which have been approved by the Secretary of State under section 41 of the Children and Families Act (“CAFA”) 2014 as schools which a parent or young person can request to be named in an EHC plan.
-This means parents or young people have a right to request this type of school is named in an EHC plan in the same way they can request a maintained school.
+• Section 41 schools – these are independent schools which have been approved by the Secretary of State under section 41 of the Children and Families Act (CFA) 2014 as schools which a parent or young person can request to be named in an EHC plan.
+This means parents or young people have a right to request this type of school is named in an EHC plan in the same way they can request a maintained school, for example.

-A mainstream school is a school which is not a special school and is either a maintained school or an Academy (section 83 CAFA 2014).
-(Independent schools are not classed as mainstream schools.)
+A mainstream school is a school which is not a special school and is either a maintained school or an Academy.
+This is set out in section 83 CFA 2014.
+Independent schools are not classed as mainstream schools.

 How can I find out about a particular school?

-Ofsted: Inspection reports, obtainable from the Ofsted website, also give a brief outline of the type and characteristics of educational institutions.
+Ofsted: Inspection reports, which you can get from the Ofsted website, also give a brief outline of the type and characteristics of educational institutions.

 Published: 29th March, 2018